Attendance and Assessments

 Wrestling with an assignment, learning how to shape an essay and figure out the right words, absorbing new information and explaining it to others, are all hugely important aspects of your learning and formation here at LST.
 Taking shortcuts to get a better grade through misuse of AI or any other form of academic misconduct affects your own growth and development above all—and as emphasised above, will be subject to the penalties set out in the Academic Misconduct Policy.

 We think it’s important for students to approach their studies with integrity, engaging wholeheartedly in the learning process, and approaching this investment of time, energy and money as an act of worship.
-These Guidelines are intended to help you do that; they will be accompanied soon by a more formal AI Policy, which a special AI Working Group has been established to produce.

 3. Extenuating Circumstances